Nibbl-z/Chromapper-CustomMenuBackgrounds/README.md

 This plugin allows you to replace the menu backgrounds of Chromapper with your own images!

-(This plugin only allows .png, .jpg, and .jpeg format images.)
+(This plugin only allows .png, .jpg, and .jpeg images.)
+(not tested for macos or linux so hopefully it works there!)

 # How To Use